AlyScript/alykernel/README.md

-# Setting up the environment:
+# Setting up the environment

 `docker build -t riscv-env .` to create the image.